nomad-coe/nomad/docs/plugins/schemas.md

----
-title: Python schemas
----
+## Getting started

+Fork and clone the [schema example project](https://github.com/nomad-coe/nomad-schema-plugin-example) as described in [before](plugins.md).

-# Write NOMAD schemas in Python
+## Writing schemas in Python compared to YAML schemas

-Writing and uploading schemas in `.archive.yaml` format is a good way for NOMAD users to add schemas.
+In this [guide](../schemas/basics.md), we explain how to write and upload schemas in the `.archive.yaml` format.
+Writing and uploading such YAML schemas is a good way for NOMAD users to add schemas.
 But it has limitations.
 As a NOMAD developer or Oasis administrator you can add Python schemas to NOMAD.
 All build in NOMAD schemas (e.g. for electronic structure code data) are written an Python and are part of the NOMAD sources (`nomad.datamodel.metainfo.*`).

 There is a 1-1 translation between Python schemas (written in classes) and YAML (or JSON) schemas (written in objects).
-Both use the same fundamental concepts, like *section*, *quantity*, or *sub-section*, introduced in [YAML schemas](basics.md).
+Both use the same fundamental concepts, like *section*, *quantity*, or *sub-section*, introduced in [YAML schemas](../schemas/basics.md).

 ## Starting example